 Many women have trouble sleeping when pregnant, especially in the last two or three months.
 However, if you set up some good sleep habits at the start, or even during your pregnancy, you can enjoy deeper sleep before your baby, and those sleepless nights, arrive!

 - Use pillows to support your abdomen

-- Try to sleep on your side to lessen discomfort
+- Try sleeping on your side to lessen discomfort

 - Raised pillows under your head may help manage indigestion

-- Make a trip to the toilet just before bed
+- Make a trip to the toilet before you sleep

-- Avoid spicy or acidic foods that contribute to heartburn
+- Avoid spicy or acidic foods that can contribute to heartburn.

 If you’re pregnant and start snoring loudly, or stop breathing during sleep, see your doctor.
 You may have other medical problems that could affect your health and the health of your baby.

 Many women find it harder to sleep during menopause.
 The changing levels of hormones that cause hot flushes also tend to wake women at night.
 You can alleviate some of these symptoms by doing the following: